aka: Sawn Off Shotgun

 - The primary advantage of the sawed-off shotgun is that, by abusing the game mechanics, you can shoot-dodge into a group of enemies, blast one or two, then immediately shoot-dodge again to reload immediately.
 Max Payne 2 "fixes" this by still requiring a reload animation, but you can still reload incredibly quickly by doing the fancy-looking bullet time reloads.

 - The True Matrix Mod adds Sawed Off Shotgun Akimbo as a weapon option once you pick a second SOS.
 It basically doubles the firepower of a normal one, making it a four-shot weapon.

-- In Team Fortress 2, a semiauto Sawed-Off Shotgun is the Scout class' weapon of choice: Scouts being the fastest and most vulnerable class in the game, Scout players are expected to get close to their enemies, fire, and make a hasty retreat before the target gets a chance to retaliate - provided that he survives.
+- In Team Fortress 2, a semiauto/lever-action Sawed-Off Shotgun is the Scout class' weapon of choice: Scouts being the fastest and most vulnerable class in the game, Scout players are expected to get close to their enemies, fire, and make a hasty retreat before the target gets a chance to retaliate - provided that he survives.